 This is most often seen in the southernmost zones but can also happen further north during muggy heatwaves.

-One popular theory is that the roots are under stress, and the added humidity is causing the flowers to turn green or brown prematurely.
+One popular theory is that the roots are under stress, and the added humidity is causing the colorful flowers to turn green or brown prematurely.

 Ensuring the plant has consistently moist soil can help alleviate the stress to some degree.